| "My lord?" The voice

 his hands to watch her response.

 "Oh yes, my lord," she moaned, "yes, yes...
-Harder."
+Harder,"her

-Her voice was breathless, "Yes, yes, oh yes!" and her
+voice was breathless"yes, yes, oh yes,"and

 Harder.

 Legolas braced his arms and thrust desperately.
-His own needs,

-denied release by the potion, were threatening to drive him to
+His own needs, denied release by the potion, were threatening

-madness.
-But Eowyn, writhing and sobbing beneath him, was already
+to drive him to madness.
+But Eowyn, writhing and sobbing beneath

-him; and then...
+essence bathe him; and then...

 He felt her joy, flooding his mind, filling his heart, touching